 Welcome to the third installment of our new introduction to trading blog series called Stock Market Made Simple.
 In last week’s post, which you can read here, we covered how a stock was traded in the marketplace.
-Today was are going to go a little deeper in our journey and cover candlestick charts.
+Today we are going to go a little deeper in our journey and cover candlestick charts.

 The origins of a candlestick chart date back to a Japanese rice trader in the 18th century known as Munehisa Homma.
 He is widely considered to be the architect of the candlestick chart system, which was developed to track the price of rice contracts.
 Today’s candlestick chart, which is very similar in form and function to the original Japanese charts which were developed, is a graphical representation of the open price, the close price, the high price, and the low price of a stock for a defined set of time.